atomjoy/xampp/README.md

-# Local domains with SSL in Xampp
+# 🚀 Xampp local domains with SSL

 Xampp virtual hosts for your domain or subdomain with SSL on Apache2 and Laravel.